 Users of social media often seek lifestyle models, and lifestyle brands can illustrate (and commodify) those aspirational lifestyles.
 If you know your audience and the content – the stories – that will resonate with them, you can engage your consumers, create a community they want to belong to and will contribute to, and ultimately grow revenue.

-Using social media, a lifestyle brand can set itself apart, reinforcing its message and story.
+Using social marketing, a lifestyle brand can set itself apart, reinforcing its message and story.
 Additionally, engaging existing consumers provides social proof to the aspirational members of your community.

-A key feature of using social media, especially for a lifestyle brand building a community, is not to sell – or at the very least not to seem sales-driven.
+A key feature of social media marketing, especially for a lifestyle brand building a community, is not to sell – or at the very least not to seem sales-driven.
 Sales content won’t garner the likes, shares, comments, or subscribes you need to build a community or brand presence on social media.
 Think vlogs, feature lists, guides, reviews, opinion, and comment.
 Content that is useful and relevant to your audience.

 Benefits of Social Media Marketing for Lifestyle Brands

 We’ve touched on why lifestyle brands have social media strategy and use social media, and there are real benefits of doing so: